George Eliot: Spelling of her name

+Memorials and tributes

 Several landmarks in her birthplace of Nuneaton are named in her honour.
-These include The George Eliot Academy, Middlemarch Junior School, George Eliot Hospital (formerly Nuneaton Emergency Hospital), and George Eliot Road, in Foleshill, Coventry.

-A statue of Eliot is in Newdegate Street, Nuneaton, and Nuneaton Museum & Art Gallery has a display of artifacts related to her.
+These include the George Eliot Academy, Middlemarch Junior School, George Eliot Hospital (formerly Nuneaton Emergency Hospital), and George Eliot Road, in Foleshill, Coventry.
+Also, The Mary Anne Evans Hospice in Nuneaton.
+A statue of Eliot is in Newdegate Street, Nuneaton, and Nuneaton Museum & Art Gallery has a display of artefacts related to her.

+A tunnel boring machine constructing the Bromford Tunnel on High Speed 2 was named in honour of her.

+In 2015, a new residence hall was named after Evans at Royal Holloway University of London, successor to Bedford College, which Evans attended in 1850-1.